Dabolim Airport: History

-The airport was built in 1955 by the Government of the Estado da Índia Portuguesa, on 249 acre of land, as the Aeroporto de Dabolim, which was later officially renamed to Aeroporto General Bénard Guedes.
+The airport was built in 1955 by the Government of the Portuguese State of India, on 249 acre of land, as the Aeroporto de Dabolim, which was later officially renamed Aeroporto General Bénard Guedes.
 Until 1961, the airport served as the main hub of the Portuguese India's airline TAIP (Transportes Aéreos da Índia Portuguesa), which on a regular schedule served Daman, Diu, Karachi, Mozambique, Portuguese Timor, and other destinations.

 During the Annexation of Goa, in December 1961, the airport was bombarded by the Indian Air Force with parts of the infrastructure being destroyed.
 Two civilian planes that were in the airport – a Lockheed Constellation from TAP (Transportes Aéreos Portugueses) and a Douglas DC-4 from TAIP – managed to escape with refugees, during the night, to Karachi.
 In April 1962, it was occupied by the Indian Navy's air wing when Major General K. P. Candeth, who had led the successful military operation into Goa, "handed over" the airport to the Indian Navy before relinquishing charge as its military governor to a Lieutenant Governor of the then Union Territory of Goa, Daman and Diu in June 1962.

 For civilian air travel out of Vasco da Gama and Goa, the Indian Navy and the Government of India invited the public sector airline (known now as Indian) to operate at Dabolim from 1966 after the runway was repaired and jet-enabled.
 A new domestic terminal building was built in 1983, designed to process 350 arrivals and departures simultaneously, while the international terminal, built in 1996 was designed for 250.

 Once two vital road bridges across the main waterways of Goa were built in the early 1980s, and Goa hosted the Commonwealth Heads of Government Meeting (CHOGM) in 1983, the charter flight business began to take off at Dabolim a few years later, pioneered by Condor Airlines of Germany.

 In 2006, the Indian Civil Aviation Ministry announced a plan to upgrade Dabolim Airport.
 This involved constructing a new international passenger terminal (after converting the existing one to domestic) and adding several more aircraft stands over an area of about 4 ha.
 The construction was scheduled to be completed by the end of 2007.
 However delays in transfer of the required land from the Navy held up proceedings.